 In the treatment of anaphylaxis, intravenous (IV) epinephrine may be used in refractory cases, but should only be administered by experienced personnel.
 If IV epinephrine is given, a gradual infusion should be preferred.
 The use of IV epinephrine is risky and may result in harmful side effects if incorrectly dosed or misdiagnosed.
 Patients should be closely monitored for adverse events.
 This risk is particularly high in older adults and patients taking beta-blockers.
 Children should not receive bolus doses of intravenous epinephrine.

 Emergency department observation time is generally considered to be 4 to 6 hours, but this is not considered evidence-based.
 Some studies suggest that patients may be discharged in as little as 1 hour after complete resolution of symptoms.
-The observation period should be inpidualized for each patient.
+The observation period should be individualized for each patient.

 Patients with mild to moderate allergic, non-anaphylactic reactions without airway involvement may be safely discharged home.
 If symptoms persist or are severe, a 3- to 5-day course of oral antihistamines and/or corticosteroids may be useful for symptom control.
 Patients with unknown triggers should be referred to an allergist for testing.